What Causes Swollen Gums

 I’m pregnant and have swollen gums.
 Is this normal?

-It’s not common to have gingival inflammation associated with pregnancy or birth control use due to the hormonal balances in your body.
+It’s common to have gingival inflammation associated with pregnancy or birth control use due to the hormonal balances in your body.
 If actual gum disease is present there is extra cause for alarm, as untreated gum disease can increase your risk for premature labor and low birth weight infants.

 My swollen gums bleed easily.
 Why is this?